PRIVATE PARKING TICKETS

-I know that this is a hot topic and a bone of contention with every motorist, so I thought I would write about some top tips on how to get these cancelled.
+I know that this is a hot topic and a bone of contention with every motorist, so here are my top tips on how you can get private parking tickets cancelled.

-I recommend that you read what I cover in those blogs as they all form part of the bigger picture for you to deal with this largely unregulated and growing menace.
+These blogs all form part of the bigger picture for you to deal with this largely unregulated and growing menace.

 Go straight to the landowner